A 501(c)(3) nonprofit

 A day on the ranch.

-Recovery here is built into the texture of an ordinary day — feeding horses at dawn, working the land, sharing a meal, walking the trails.
-The program is the rhythm of the place itself.
+Sobriety here is built into the texture of an ordinary day — feeding horses at dawn, working the land, sharing a meal, walking the trails.
+The rhythm of the ranch is the support.

 A resident riding horseback in the arena with mountains behind